-The Reference Plant Community is dominated by bluebunch wheatgrass (Pseudoroegneria spicata) and needle and thread (Hesperostipa comata).
-Subdominant species may include green needlegrass (Nassella viridula), a limited extent of rough fescue (Festuca campestris), Wyoming big sage (Artemisia tridentata ssp. wyomingensis), winterfat (Krascheninnikovia lanata), and Indian ricegrass (Achnatherum hymenoides).
+The Droughty (Dr) ecological site reference plant community (like most ecological sites in LRU 01 Subset A) is dominated by bluebunch wheatgrass (Pseudoroegneria spicata) and needle and thread (Hesperostipa comata).
+Subdominant species include Wyoming big sagebrush with thickspike wheatgrass (Elymus lanceolatus) and green needlegrass (Nassella viridula).
 This potential is suggested by investigations showing a predominance of perennial grasses on near-pristine range sites (Ross et al., 1973).
-In the reference plant community, shrubs are a relatively minor vegetative component.
+In the reference plant community, shrubs are a minor vegetative component.